ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo resize2fs -M $1
 ```

-Encrypt the drive, note that LUKS1 is being used.
+Encrypt the drive, note that LUKS1 is being used because GRUB does not yet support LUKS2.

 ```bash
 sudo cryptsetup-reencrypt --new --type=luks1 --reduce-device-size 4096S $1